Trump says he wants two-state solution for Mideast conflict

 The Palestinians want to establish a state in the West Bank and the Gaza Strip and East Jerusalem.
 Israel captured those territories in the 1967 Middle East war and annexed East Jerusalem in a move not recognized internationally.
 It regards all of the city as its eternal and indivisible capital.

+Asked what Israel might have to give up in return for the embassy’s move to Jerusalem, Trump replied: What will Israel have to give up after U.S. embassy move to Jerusalem?
+“I took probably the biggest chip off the table.

+“And so obviously we have to make a fair deal, we have to do something.
+Deals have to be good for both parties ...
+Israel got the first chip and it’s a big one.”

-Reporting by Steve Holland; Writing by Yara Bayoumy; editing by Grant McCool
+Reporting by Steve Holland and Arshad Mohammed; Writing by Yara Bayoumy; editing by Grant McCool